 The Tax Law requires taxpayers to report information about transactions that present the potential for tax avoidance (tax shelters).
 There are separate reporting requirements for those who use tax shelters and for those who promote the use of tax shelters.
-For the most recent information on these reporting requirements, visit our website.
+For the most recent information on these reporting requirements, see TSB-M-05(2)C, Disclosure of Certain Transactions and Related Information Regarding Tax Shelters.